ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/archiving.rst

   thumbnail images, and the stats summary file detailing how the processing tasks went.

+The follwing is a list of files included in the upload to CASDA:

+* Images: all FITS files that have been processed (ie. continuum images, spectral cubes if requested, continuum cubes if requested) that meet the naming system governed by ``IMAGE_LIST``.
+* Additional images produced by Selavy - the noise map, and the component map and its associated residual image.
+* Measurement sets: all continuum measurement sets are included as individual files.
+These will be tarred for access through CASDA.
+* Catalogues: all Selavy catalogues created for the final mosaics, in VOTable/XML format
+* Evaluation files: several files are included for use with the
+  validation:

+  * An XML file listing the validation metrics from the continuum source-finding validation.
+  * A tar file containing the validation directory
+  * The stats files that summarise the resource usage of each job.
+  * A tar file containing the processing directory structure, with the
+    following:

+    * All calibration tables
+    * Logs, slurm output and slurm file directories individually tarred.
+    * The metadata directory

 There are a number of user parameters that govern aspects of these scripts, and they are detailed here.